An LGBTQ Welcoming Congregation

 The Rainbow Outreach (formerly Welcoming Congregation) Committee is the Fellowship’s liaison with the LGBTQIA community.

-We recently helped celebrate the court decision that brought marriage equality to Idaho, at the Ada County Courthouse on the first day when licenses were legally issued to same-sex couples, and by hosting a special event at the Fellowship: “At Last!” on October 25, 2014.
+We helped celebrate the court decision that brought marriage equality to Idaho, at the Ada County Courthouse on the first day when licenses were legally issued to same-sex couples, and by hosting a special event at the Fellowship: “At Last!” on October 25, 2014.
 The celebration and reception honored the right of same-sex couples to legally marry in Idaho, and celebrated those who marched, rallied and testified to bring marriage equality to Idaho.
 The Gordon/Warren song, “At Last”, made famous by blues great Etta James, was the theme for the event, with cake, music, and merriment.
 The event was well attended and was featured on a local newscast, on KBOI.

 The Rainbow Outreach Committee is working on formalizing a contact list and volunteer base.
 They run a booth each year at the Boise Pride celebration and have helped coordinate Transgender Day of Remembrance services at BUUF in the past.